How To Enhance Your Cybersecurity Training

-The message is clear: one email can cost your company millions of dollars.
+Believe it or not, one email can cost your organization millions of dollars.
 One employee’s misjudgment of a phishing request can deliver some of the most valuable information directly to hackers.
 Mitigating the risk of phishing attacks will save your company from significant financial loss.

 Phishing is the illegal practice of sending emails that induce individuals to reveal personal information, such as company secrets, passwords, financials, and credit card numbers.
 As employees become more immune to phishing attacks – quickly spotting a misspelled line, urgent request, or unfamiliar email address – attacks grow more and more sophisticated.

-Yes, developing a comprehensive phishing training program is more expensive than doing nothing, but the training could pay for itself by preventing one attack.
-According to a study of more than 375 IT professionals, the average large organization spends $3.7 million a year on dealing with phishing attacks, a number that could be shaved down by $1.8 million with the right training.
+Developing a comprehensive phishing training program is more expensive than doing nothing, but the training could pay for itself by preventing one attack.
+The average large organization spends $3.7 million a year on dealing with phishing attacks, a number that could be shaved down by $1.8 million with the right training.

-While off-the-shelf training can train learners about the importance of cybersecurity, customized training will help your employees understand how phishing directly affects your company and your environment.
+While off-the-shelf training can train learners about the importance of cybersecurity, customized training will help your employees understand how phishing directly affects your organization and your environment.

 We’ve developed customized cybersecurity courses for large companies, which drastically reduce the chances of phishing success, malware, and financial loss.
-Call us, today, to see a sample course and learn how we can partner with you to protect your employees and your assets.
+Talk to one of our experts today to see a sample course and learn how we can partner with you to protect your employees and your assets.